-"While workers may not be back to the office five days a week, hybrid workers wanting to treat themselves on an office working day, and home workers looking for an easy buy-ahead lunch option are an important market for food to go and out of home.
-There's still money to be made from the 9 to 5 crowd if you pitch your product mix and offer right for the new world of work."
-Nathan Fowler Managing Director at Queensland Bakery The cost of living crisis As consumers start to feel the pinch of rising energy prices and see price hikes across all their everyday essentials, you might think that a coffee and cake with friends or a weekend brunch treat would be the first thing to go.
-And while 46 per cent of consumers say they will cut spending on eating out this yearvii, it seems balance is still important to consumers with a little disposable income still to spend.
-The British Retail Consortium expects the growth rate of retail sales to pick up in the second half of 2023viii, as consumers tired from the hangover of Covid and the gloom of the new economic crisis find small ways to live for the moment.
-That's not to say the challenges for food to go and out of home eating won't be significant.
-But focusing on how you create moments of joy in challenging times could be key to your continued success.
-NEARLY 90% of consumers will be looking to save money on discretionary spending like eating out in the next year.v The UK food-to-go market is set to be worth £23.4 billion by 2027, up 26 per cent from its 2019 valuevi THE GOOD NEWS: While the cost of living crisis may be making many consumers think twice about that restaurant meal out, more affordable options like food to go are still on the menuix.
+"While workers may not be back to the office five days a week, hybrid workers wanting to treat themselves on an office working day, and home workers looking for an easy buy-ahead lunch option to buy in advance are an important market for food to go, convenience and out of home.
+There's still money to be made from the 9 to 5 crowd if you pitch your product mix and offer right for the new world of work, and wholesalers can support their customers in providing this by getting their stocks right" Nathan Fowler Managing Director at Queensland Bakery The cost of living crisis As consumers start to feel the pinch of rising energy prices and see price hikes across all their everyday essentials, you might think that a coffee and cake with friends or a weekend brunch treat would be the first thing to go.
+And while 46 per cent or consumers say they will cut spending on eating out this year^{xi}, it seems balance is still important to consumers with a little disposable income still to spend.
+The British Retail Consortium expects the growth rate of retail sales to pick up in the second half of 2023^{xii}, as consumers tired from the hangover of Covid and the gloom of the new economic crisis find small ways to live for the moment.
+That's not to say the challenges for food to go, out of home eating and retail treat sales won't be significant.
+But focusing on how they create moments of joy in challenging times could be key to your customers' continued success.
+NEARLY 90% of consumers will be looking to save money on discretionary spending like eating out in the next year.^{ix} The UK food-to-go market is set to be worth £23.4 billion by 2027, up 26 per cent from its 2019 value^x THE GOOD NEWS:

+While the cost of living crisis may be making many consumers think twice about that restaurant meal out, more affordable options like food to go and small sweet treats on the go are still on the menu^{xiii}.
 Consumers want to cut their costs, but don't want to remove all the pockets of joy from their lives.

 "When times are tough, consumers rethink the big ticket purchases and indulgences.
 But if you're foregoing a new car, TV or weekend away, spending on a coffee and cake or pastry on the go that still allows you to treat yourself seems like a small price to pay."
 Claire Palmer Head of Marketing A little of what you fancy In the past, a healthy lifestyle was more about what you didn't have than what you did.
 And while clean eating trends and weight loss are still a concern for many consumers, a growing trend for mindful eating - and treating - means cakes and treats are no longer off the menu.
 Small indulgences and snacks with added nutritional benefits like fruit, seeds and protein sources, or treats that cater to a dietary need, like plant-based, gluten free or reduced sugar, give health conscious consumers the ability to treat themselves without losing out on the indulgence they're craving.
-And because 79 per cent of consumers believing that supporting their mental wellbeing has a positive effect on their overall wellnessxi, it really is the case that 'a little of what you fancy does you good'.
+And because 79 per cent of consumers believing that supporting their mental wellbeing has a positive effect on their overall wellness^{xv}, it really is the case that 'a little of what you fancy does you good'.
 73% of shoppers are looking for healthier cake options.